 In the QRIScloud context, it is possible to NFS mount a QRIScloud collection on a NeCTAR (or other) VM running in QRIScloud availability zone.
 The steps are as follows:

-- The collection manager requests QRIScloud support to enable NFS export of the collection to the relevant NeCTAR projects.
+- The collection manager requests QRIScloud support to enable NFS export of the collection to the relevant NeCTAR project or projects.

 - You install NFS client software on the NeCTAR instance in the project.